iroy2000/react-redux-boilerplate/README.md

 Please let me know if you have better work flow suggestion!!

 ## Configuration
-React Redux Boilerplate has 2 flavors of configuration, one is for normal configuration, the other one is for sensitive information that you don't want other people to know.
+React Redux Boilerplate has two configuration strategies, one is for normal configuration, the other one is for sensitive information that you don't want others to know.

 ### Configuring your application